AER-RC/AER_Line_File/README.md

 pip install -r requirements.txt
 ```

+Note that we install `v1.3.0` of the package, which was released in February 2020.
+The code in this repository is currently incompatible with `v1.3.2`.

 # Downloading and Staging the Line File

 Assuming the user has `cd`'d into `AER_Line_File`, they can download and untar the AER Line File package with: